Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

     toString():   Returns the string representation of the board.
 This method is provided in the skeleton

 **Corner cases:**  You may assume that the constructor receives an N-by-N array containing the N<sup>2</sup> integers between 0 and N<sup>2</sup> − 1, where 0 represents the blank square.
-The tileAt() method should throw a `java.lang.IndexOutOfBoundsException` unless both i or j are between 0 and N − 1.
+The tileAt() method should throw a `java.lang.IndexOutOfBoundsException` unless both i and j are between 0 and N − 1.

 **Performance requirements:** Your implementation should support all Board methods in time proportional to N<sup>2</sup> (or faster) in the worst case.